shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-01-connect.md

 # Make sure it works

-Once the code above is saved in `pages/api/solana/connect.ts`, refresh the page to see it update & display the current version of the Solana software!
+Once the code above is saved, refresh the page to see it update & display the current version of the Solana software!

 ![](../../../.gitbook/assets/solana-connect.gif)